-Nomination of Guy de Faye as Candidate for Senator
+Nomination of Guy de Faye as Deputy for St Helier, District 3/4

 Guy is readily approachable by all sections of the community and he can be relied upon to provide common sense solutions and straight talking leadership.

 In these difficult economic times I urge Islanders to elect Guy de Faye.